 Headings are not required on webpages.
 However, they help break up and organize lengthy informational webpages—improving readability.
 Proper heading use is not only important for accessibility, it also has search engine optimization benefits, which can help your webpages rank higher in Google’s search results.

 Data tables present tabular information in a grid.
 They are made up of columns and rows that communicate the meaning of the information and relationships between data.
 There are several options for styling your data in tables to allow for a clean, visually appealing look.

 The use of HTML tables is reserved for displaying data in an organized manner.
 It is not proper to use table code to control webpage layout or design.
 To display content on your webpage in multiple columns, please refer to the Boxed Sections Snippets or the List Spread Buttons Snippet.

 Interactive images, where the user can move around in the image to view the scene from every angle, 360 photos are becoming more widespread and easier to create.
-You can embed them on your OU Campus CMS website in the upper page image or within the body content.
+You can embed them on your Omni CMS website in the upper page image or within the body content.